scottaohara/a11y_styled_form_controls/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue report
-about: Create a report to help us improve
+about: Found a bug in how a pattern functions?
+File an issue!

 ---